pemistahl/grex/README.md

 grex generates regular expressions from user-provided test cases.

-USAGE:
-    grex [OPTIONS] [INPUT]...
+Usage: grex [OPTIONS] {INPUT...|--file <FILE>}

-INPUT:
+Input:
-    <INPUT>...
-One or more test cases separated by blank space
-    -f, --file <FILE>   Reads test cases on separate lines from a file
+  [INPUT]...
+One or more test cases separated by blank space -f, --file <FILE>  Reads test cases on separate lines from a file

-DIGIT OPTIONS:
+Digit Options:
   -d, --digits      Converts any Unicode decimal digit to \d -D, --non-digits  Converts any character which is not a Unicode decimal digit to \D

-WHITESPACE OPTIONS:
+Whitespace Options:
   -s, --spaces      Converts any Unicode whitespace character to \s -S, --non-spaces  Converts any character which is not a Unicode whitespace character to \S

-WORD OPTIONS:
+Word Options:
   -w, --words      Converts any Unicode word character to \w -W, --non-words  Converts any character which is not a Unicode word character to \W

-ESCAPING OPTIONS:
+Escaping Options:
-    -e, --escape             Replaces all non-ASCII characters with unicode escape sequences --with-surrogates    Converts astral code points to surrogate pairs if --escape is set
+  -e, --escape           Replaces all non-ASCII characters with unicode escape sequences
+      --with-surrogates  Converts astral code points to surrogate pairs if --escape is set

-REPETITION OPTIONS:
+Repetition Options:
+  -r, --repetitions
-    -r, --repetitions                      Detects repeated non-overlapping substrings and converts them to {min,max} quantifier notation
+          Detects repeated non-overlapping substrings and converts them to {min,max} quantifier notation
+      --min-repetitions <QUANTITY>
-        --min-repetitions <QUANTITY>       Specifies the minimum quantity of substring repetitions to be converted if --repetitions is set [default: 1]
+          Specifies the minimum quantity of substring repetitions to be converted if --repetitions is set [default: 1]
+      --min-substring-length <LENGTH>
-        --min-substring-length <LENGTH>    Specifies the minimum length a repeated substring must have in order to be converted if --repetitions is set [default: 1]
+          Specifies the minimum length a repeated substring must have in order to be converted if --repetitions is set [default: 1]

-ANCHOR OPTIONS:
+Anchor Options:
-        --no-anchors         Removes the caret and dollar sign anchors from the resulting regular expression --no-end-anchor      Removes the dollar sign anchor `$` from the resulting regular expression --no-start-anchor    Removes the caret anchor `^` from the resulting regular expression
+      --no-start-anchor  Removes the caret anchor `^` from the resulting regular expression --no-end-anchor    Removes the dollar sign anchor `$` from the resulting regular expression --no-anchors       Removes the caret and dollar sign anchors from the resulting regular expression

-DISPLAY OPTIONS:
+Display Options:
   -x, --verbose   Produces a nicer-looking regular expression in verbose mode -c, --colorize  Provides syntax highlighting for the resulting regular expression

-MISCELLANEOUS OPTIONS:
+Miscellaneous Options:
-    -i, --ignore-case       Performs case-insensitive matching, letters match both upper and lower case -g, --capture-groups    Replaces non-capturing groups with capturing ones -h, --help              Print help information
+  -i, --ignore-case     Performs case-insensitive matching, letters match both upper and lower case -g, --capture-groups  Replaces non-capturing groups with capturing ones -h, --help            Prints help information
-    -v, --version           Print version information
+  -v, --version         Prints version information

 ```